Iceland Road Trip (Golden Circle)

 It’s on the way to see Gulfoss.
 It was my first time seeing a geyser and it was quite a nice experience.
 You have to have your camera ready to snap that picture as Strokkur erupts without any sign.
 The eruptions happen about every 3-5 minutes, so you can’t miss it.
 There is also a hill you can walk up to behind the Geyser.
 I highly recommend it as you get a great view to a river and mountains.

-A dramatic waterfall.
+A must see waterfall in Iceland.
 From some angles, you can’t even see where the water disappears, and can only see the spray rising into the air.
 It’s a short walk from the parking lot and there are several lookout areas to get pictures from all angles.
-If you’re chasing waterfalls in Iceland make sure you bring rain coats and pants as the mist can get you really wet otherwise especially on windy days.
+If you’re chasing waterfalls in Iceland make sure you bring raincoats and pants as the mist can get you really wet otherwise especially on windy days.

 It’s a red volcanic crater covered in green vegetation It is an interesting place to stop.
 You can walk around the crater on the top and then make your way down to the waterfront.
 The path down the the water is a bit steep and slippery, but just take your time and it will be fine.
 There’s a cute little bench to admire the view.
 This is a nice quick stop but there is an entrance fee to pay.